-Does living healthy mean giving up alcohol and/or caffeine?
+Does living healthy have to mean giving up alcohol and/or caffeine?
 Well, it depends on your individual goals.
-Excessive intake of either is not beneficial, especially while you're focused on losing weight.
+Excessive intake of either isn't beneficial, especially if you're focused on losing weight.

-Alcohol is empty calories.
-Many people abstain from drinking alcohol during the early part of their fitness journey, while some just cut back.
+Alcohol is empty calories, plain and simple.
+Because of that, many people abstain from drinking alcohol during the early part of their fitness journey, while some just cut back.

-Tracking your alcohol intake will help you practice moderation and understand how booze affects your caloric intake and daily nutrition.
-(Spoiler alert — portion size plays a major factor.)
+If you do decide to imbibe during your weight-loss journey, tracking your alcohol intake will help you practice moderation and understand how booze affects your caloric intake and daily nutrition.
+(Spoiler alert: Portion size plays a major role.)
 Everybody is different, so you know best what works for you.

-Drinking is often a social activity.
-We don't want you to miss out on good times with friends, family and colleagues; we want to help you make smarter choices that will fit into your fitness program.
+But drinking is often a social activity, and we don't want you to miss out on good times with friends, family and colleagues.
+So the key is to make smarter choices that'll fit into your nutrition plan.
 Knowing what's really in those cocktails can help you decide if it's worth it.

 - Avoid cocktails with fruit juice, liqueurs or cream.
 They just add calories, carbs (from sugar) and fat.

 - Steer clear of slushy or blended drinks.
 Instead, opt for a mixed drink over crushed ice.

 - Many beers are 200 to 400 calories per serving.
 Try a low-calorie light beer as an option.

 While coffee is very low in calories, it's what you put in your java that can really add up.
 Creamers, sugar and flavoring agents equal empty calories.
 Try using milk (or a milk substitute) and cutting out the sugar completely.

 For safe and moderate intake, don't exceed 200 to 300 milligrams of caffeine a day.
-Try to cut back or eliminate sodas and energy drinks as sources for your buzz.
+Try to cut back or eliminate sodas and energy drinks as sources for your buzz (yes, even diet sodas).
 The added sugar and empty calories will not help your weight loss.